Sujan135/accounting-ledger-app/README.md

 All transactions are stored in a file called `transactions.csv` in this format:

-# Features
- •	Add Deposit: Record deposit transactions to track income.

-•	Make Payment: Log expenses or payments to track spending.

- •	View All Transactions: View the full ledger of deposits and payments.

- •	Filter by Type: View only deposits or only payments.

- •	Search by Vendor: Search for transactions related to a specific vendor.

- •	Generate Reports: Run reports for different time periods like "Month To Date", "Previous Year", etc.

- •	Save and Load from File: Transactions are saved to and loaded from a CSV file, ensuring persistence.

- •	Exit the Application: Exit the program smoothly.

 # My Project

 One interesting piece of code in this project is how I parsed a date and time value from a single input line and split it